2025.10 Bobbin Lace Orchid

 2020.08-09 Secret Projects

 There are some ongoing secret projects.
-They have to be in secret because the finished products will be given out as birthday/Christmas gifts to family and friends, who would visit my website from time to time.
-A sneak preview would be a lino print of dahlia.
-More to reveal 🙂
+They need to remain secret because the finished products will be given as birthday or Christmas gifts to family and friends who might visit my website occasionally.
+A sneak preview is a lino print of a dahlia.
+More to be revealed soon 🙂

 2020.07 Let’s celebrate!

-This July is the month of celebration, as I finished both the Art Deco sweater and the antique diamond lace collar!
-Finally, after months of effort!
+This July is a month of celebration, as I’ve finally finished both the Art Deco sweater and the antique diamond lace collar!
+After months of effort!
 Just poured myself a glass of rosé 🙂

 2020.05-06 Victory Jumper & Knitted Baby Booties

-I love vintage patterns.
-Very excited to start knitting this classic 1945 Victory Jumper, one of the original 1940s patterns from Britain.
-During the Second World War women in the country were encouraged to contribute to the war by knitting, in particular for the troops.
+I love vintage patterns and I’m very excited to start knitting this classic 1945 Victory Jumper, one of the original 1940s patterns from Britain.
+During the Second World War, women in the country were encouraged to contribute to the war effort by knitting, particularly for the troops.
 Many patterns were given away for free.
-This pattern, together with some others are now freely accessible from V&A’s website.
-The yarns as suggested for knitting the jumper are discontinued, but I find the Irish Studio Donegal Darnie yarns good alternatives.
+This pattern, along with others, is now freely accessible on the V&A website.
+While the originally suggested yarns for the jumper are discontinued, I find the Irish Studio Donegal Darnie yarns to be good alternatives.

-I’ve been spending time knitting a pair of baby booties for a new born family member.
-My second time knitting these booties, last time for a baby boy, and this time for a baby girl.
-Same choice of yarns though, which I find the variegated colours fit for both genders.
+I’ve also been spending time knitting a pair of baby booties for a newborn family member.
+This is my second time knitting these booties; the last time was for a baby boy, and this time it’s for a baby girl.
+I’ve chosen the same yarns, as I find the variegated colours suitable for both genders.
 Click here for more about the booties.

 2020.03-04 Art Deco Sweater

-Knitting this Art Deco sweater has been one of my major stay-at-home activities during the COVID-19 lockdown.
-The pattern is obtained from the book Art Deco Knits: Creating a Hand-knit Wardrobe Inspired by the 1920s – 1930s by Jemima Bicknell, which I bought a while ago.
-The yarn is Økologisk Sommeruld from CaMaRose, a summer yarn spun with organic wool and cotton fibres.
-My first time knitting a sweater indeed—fingers crossed!
+Knitting this Art Deco sweater was one of my main stay-at-home activities during the COVID-19 lockdowns.
+The pattern is from the book Art Deco Knits: Creating a Hand-knit Wardrobe Inspired by the 1920s – 1930s by Jemima Bicknell, which I bought a while ago.
+The yarn is Økologisk Sommeruld from CaMaRose, a summer yarn spun with organic wool and cotton fibers.
+This is my first time knitting a sweater—fingers crossed!

 2020.01-02 Splash Mini Scarf & Bobbin Lace – Bedfordshire Teardrop Edging

-I like the idea of mini scarfs, portable yet can still keep you warm.
-The sophisticated scarf pattern is available at the book Japanese Knitting Stitch Bible: 260 Exquisite Patterns by Hitomi Shida.
-The frills at both ends are vivid, and the variegated splashes of colour help adding some fun feeling.
+I like the idea of mini scarves—portable yet still capable of keeping you warm.
+The sophisticated scarf pattern is found in the book Japanese Knitting Stitch Bible: 260 Exquisite Patterns by Hitomi Shida.
+The frills at both ends are striking, and the variegated splashes of colour help to add a playful feeling.
 The yarn choice is Fade St 4ply from Townhouse Yarns.

 For the Bedfordshire teardrop edging, the pattern is adapted from an antique pricking by Christine Springett.
-The smaller the pattern the potentially more difficult to make is what I would feel in the world of bobbin lace.
-Having broken lots of times the fine cotton threads I manage to control the tension better.
+In the world of bobbin lace, I find that the smaller the pattern, the potentially more difficult it is to make.
+Having broken the fine cotton threads many times, I’ve managed to gain better tension control.

 2019.12 Parelli Shawl & Beanie for Him

-I have been doing some Art Deco knits recently.
-I went with Parelli Shawl design from the book Art Deco Knits: Creating a Hand-knit Wardrobe Inspired by the 1920s – 1930s by Jemima Bicknell.
+I’ve been working on some Art Deco knits recently.
+For this project, I chose the Parelli Shawl design from the book Art Deco Knits: Creating a Hand-knit Wardrobe Inspired by the 1920s – 1930s by Jemima Bicknell.
 The leafy pattern is classic and timeless.
-Knitting with laceweight yarn is challenging but the fineness of the completed piece worths all my time and effort.
-I’m working with Trinity 2ply from Townhouse Yarns for this shawl.
+Knitting with laceweight yarn is challenging, but the fineness of the completed piece makes it worth all my time and effort.
+I’m currently working with Trinity 2ply from Townhouse Yarns for this shawl.

-Another project is a beanie for him, a Christmas gift indeed.
-I mix and match some leftover yarns that are not enough to make something if knitted individually.
-I tend to go with the flow and let the remaining length of the yarns to define the design.
+Another project is a beanie for him, intended as a Christmas gift.
+I’m mixing and matching some leftover yarns that aren’t enough to create something if knitted individually.
+I tend to go with the flow and let the remaining length of the yarns define the design.

 2019.11 Antique Diamond Lace Collar & Slovenian Lace Workshop

 I started this antique diamond lace collar pattern prepared by Christine Springett a few months ago.
-I am excited to learn the new technique on how to make the raised tallies, which is like magic to me.
+I’m excited to learn the new technique for making the raised tallies, which feels like magic to me.
 This is indeed my first time handling 45 pairs of bobbins—I’d better concentrate!

 I also attended a Slovenian lace workshop conducted by OIDFA.
-The warmth and knowledge of Simona Strgulc Krajšek, our wonderful Slovenian bobbin lace teacher simply inspired all of us.
-I’m thrilled to be able to make a number of beautiful Slovenian lace flowers under Simona’s guidance, and I would never underestimate the difficulties of making these flowers despite of their small size!
+The warmth and knowledge of Simona Strgulc Krajšek, our wonderful Slovenian bobbin lace teacher, simply inspired all of us.
+I’m thrilled to have been able to make a number of beautiful Slovenian lace flowers under Simona’s guidance, and I would never underestimate the difficulties of making these flowers, despite their small size!

 2019.10 Bobbin Lace Edging with Little Hearts & Knitted Baby Booties

-I love black; I also like using black threads to make lace.
-I came across the book 100 Traditional Bobbin Lace Patterns by Geraldine Stott and Bridget Cook which showcases various lovely Bucks Point lace patterns.
-My first attempt was the pattern called Little Hearts with 12 pairs of bobbins and 1 single gimp.
+I love black, and I also enjoy using black threads to make lace.
+I recently came across the book 100 Traditional Bobbin Lace Patterns by Geraldine Stott and Bridget Cook, which showcases various lovely Bucks Point lace patterns.
+My first attempt was the pattern called Little Hearts, using 12 pairs of bobbins and 1 single gimp.

-I am as well spending time knitting a pair of baby booties for a new born of a friend of mine.
-I decided to go with the lovely design from prjaga.ru, where the clear instructions facilitate my knitting.
-My choice of yarn is the hand-dyed variegated Irish Drury DK from Townhouse Yarns bought in This Is Knit in Dublin, which comprises 80% superwash merino, 10% cashmere and 10% nylon.
+I’m also spending time knitting a pair of baby booties for a newborn of a friend of mine.
+I decided to use the lovely design from prjaga.ru, where the clear instructions are making my knitting easier.
+My choice of yarn is the hand-dyed variegated Irish Drury DK from Townhouse Yarns, which I bought at This Is Knit in Dublin and comprises 80% superwash merino, 10% cashmere, and 10% nylon.

 2019.09 Bobbin Lace – Bedfordshire Handkerchief Edging

 The more I practise making Bedfordshire lace, the more I fall in love with it.
-Vivid and elegant are the words that I would use to describe this style of lace.
-Not easy to learn with usually requiring a lot of pairs of bobbins to complete, but the satisfaction I get after completion is beyond belief.
-My recent piece is this edging which is perfect to be used as the edge of a handkerchief for the bride.
-Pattern prepared by Christine Springett.
-18 pairs of bobbins are used.
+Vivid and elegant are the words I would use to describe this style of lace.
+While it’s not easy to learn and usually requires a lot of pairs of bobbins to complete, the satisfaction I get after finishing a piece is incredible.
+My recent work is this edging, which would be perfect as the edge of a handkerchief for a bride.
+The pattern was prepared by Christine Springett, and I used 18 pairs of bobbins.

 2019.08 Bobbin Lace – Brooch & Sachet Edging

-August has so far been busy, not for handicrafts, but for a summer vacation with my dearest family whom I enjoy spending time with.
-I still managed to learn a few new techniques in bobbin lace from Ann Margaret Keller, my bobbin lace teacher including spider and rose ground filling, as well as making leaves, plaits and picots in Bedfordshire lace (a style of bobbin lace).
+August has so far been busy, not for handicrafts, but for a summer vacation with my dearest family, with whom I enjoy spending time.
+I still managed to learn a few new techniques in bobbin lace from Ann Margaret Keller, my bobbin lace teacher, including spider and rose ground filling, as well as making leaves, plaits, and picots in Bedfordshire lace (a style of bobbin lace).

 2019.07 Bobbin Lace – Circular Torchon

 July began with more bobbin lace making, this time a circular torchon designed by Ann Margaret Keller, my wonderful bobbin lace teacher.
-It is more difficult to see what I am doing with black cotton threads than using white or other lighter colour threads; I am therefore relying a lot on daylight to make the piece.
-13 pairs of bobbins are needed for this pattern and the high-quality black threads are from Fil au Chinois available at Maison Sajou in Paris.
+Working with black cotton threads makes it more difficult to see what I’m doing compared to using white or other lighter colours; therefore, I relied heavily on daylight to create the piece.
+This pattern required 13 pairs of bobbins, and the high-quality black threads were from Fil au Chinois, available at Maison Sajou in Paris.

-While I thought the most difficult part was to make the torchon, mounting the recycled, slightly stretchy recycled denim fabric on as a mat was even more challenging, which I struggled for quite a while to complete.
-Now I have a new mat to serve my afternoon tea.
+While I initially thought making the torchon was the most difficult part, mounting it onto the slightly stretchy recycled denim fabric to serve as a mat proved even more challenging, and I struggled for quite a while to complete it.
+Now, however, I have a new mat for my afternoon tea.

 2019.06 Bobbin Lace – Srce (Heart)

-Idrija, Slovenia has unique bobbin lace making tradition.
-Designed by Simona Strgulc Krajšek, this beautiful heart is one of the iconic heart patterns, in which the level of difficulty is suitable for me to practise as a beginner.
-I used nine pair of bobbins and the high-quality Fil au Chinois cotton threads which I bought in Maison Sajou, one of my favourite shops in Paris to make the lace.
+Idrija, Slovenia, has a unique bobbin lace making tradition.
+Designed by Simona Strgulc Krajšek, this beautiful heart is an iconic pattern, and its level of difficulty is suitable for me to practise as a beginner.
+To make the lace, I used nine pairs of bobbins and high-quality Fil au Chinois cotton threads, which I bought at Maison Sajou, one of my favourite shops in Paris.

 2019.06 Denim Blossom Brooch

-I was reviewing my previous works while an idea popped into my mind: how about making a twist on the felt flower brooch that I made earlier with recycled denim fabric from my old and torn pair of jeans, plus a bit of stitching with colourful with DMC cotton threads?
+I was reviewing my previous work when an idea popped into my mind: how about putting a twist on the felt flower brooch that I made earlier, using recycled denim fabric from my old and torn pair of jeans, plus a bit of stitching with colourful DMC cotton threads?

 2019.05 Willow basket for now, perhaps a handbag in the future

-It was the second time that I joined the willow basket making workshop at Tinahely Farm Shop in Co.
-Wicklow taught by Heike.
-I aimed at making a smaller and more delicate basket than my last one, which I thought should be easier, but Heike told me that smaller baskets are indeed more difficult to make.
-What a challenge I gave to myself!
-I’m glad that the basket turns out to be very nice, and now I’m thinking upgrading it into a handbag.
+It was the second time I’d joined the willow basket making workshop at Tinahely Farm Shop in County Wicklow, taught by Heike.
+I aimed at making a smaller and more delicate basket than my last one, which I thought would be easier, but Heike told me that smaller baskets are indeed more difficult to make.
+What a challenge I set myself!
+I’m glad that the basket’s turned out very nice, and now I’m thinking of upgrading it into a handbag.
 Yes, a handbag.
-Sounds a bit crazy but I’m exploring the possibility.
-See if it works.
+Sounds a bit crazy, but I’m exploring the possibility.
+We’ll see if it works.

 2019.05 Rhinebeck Hat

 I’m truly a fan of Woolly Wormhead; her creations are simply amazing.
-I bought the Rhinebeck Hat pattern and now following the instructions to knit myself another hat with yarn from Drury DK of Townhouse Yarns.
+I bought the Rhinebeck Hat pattern and I’m now following the instructions to knit myself another hat with yarn from Drury DK by Townhouse Yarns.

 2019.04 Bobbin Lace

-Lace making seems so distant from me until I joined the Guild Lace Day organized by the Guild of Irish Lacemakers and met my current bobbin lace teacher Ann Margaret Keller.
-It has been an amazing experience so far learning bobbin lace, and currently I’m making pincushion designed by Ann and a heart designed by Simona Strgulc Krajšek.
+Lace making seemed so distant to me until I joined the Guild Lace Day organised by the Guild of Irish Lacemakers and met my current bobbin lace teacher, Ann Margaret Keller.
+It’s been an amazing experience learning bobbin lace so far, and currently I’m making a pincushion designed by Ann and a heart designed by Simona Strgulc Krajšek.
 What is bobbin lace?
-Click here to read the good introduction from the Guild.
+Click here to read a good introduction from the Guild.

 2019.03 Winter Dunes

 I found this beautiful rib and fan pattern at Drops Design called Winter Dunes and decided to give it a go.
-I’m using the hand-dyed variegated Irish Drury DK Townhouse Yarns bought in This Is Knit in Dublin.
-This double-knit yarn comprises 80% superwash merino, 10% cashmere and 10% nylon.
-It’s a pity that winter is gone and I’m still in the process of knitting—can’t wait to finish and wear it.
+I’m using the hand-dyed variegated Irish Drury DK from Townhouse Yarns, which I bought at This Is Knit in Dublin.
+This double-knit yarn comprises 80% superwash merino, 10% cashmere, and 10% nylon.
+It’s a pity that winter is gone and I’m still in the process of knitting—can’t wait to finish it and wear it.